EffectOrientedProgramming/book/Chapters/15_Cause.md

 # Cause

 Consider an Evolutionary example, where a `Cause` allows us to track MutationExceptions throughout a length process

+Cause allows you to aggregate multiple errors of the same type